alcedd/Projectile-Motion/README.md

 ```python
 animation.save("projectile_motion.gif", dpi=120)
 ```
-#### Description was partially written with assistance form AI for clarity.
+#### Description was partially written with assistance from AI for clarity.
 All code is original and hand-written by me.